 Accept Risk

-Sometimes, organisations decide a risk is worth it from a business operations standpoint and choose to accept and retain the risk and deal with any potential fallout.
+Sometimes, organisations decide a risk is worth it from a business operations standpoint, accept and retain it, and deal with any potential fallout.
 Organisations will often maintain a certain level of risk if the anticipated return is higher than the costs of its inherent risk.

 Reduce Risk